 Outer V: Used in reference to the section of the eye from the outer end of the crease to the outer end of the lashline.
 Drawing a little “v” here (with the point going towards the hairline) works well with a lot of eye makeup looks.

-Primer: A face or eye product put on prior to foundation or eye makeup to help the products stay on longer.
+Primer: A face, eye or lip product put on prior to foundation, eye makeup or lip color to help the products stay on longer.
 They also give a good base and help provide a smoother, more even surface for the products.

-Tightlining: Lining the upper inside eyelid with an eyeliner.
+Tightlining: Lining the upper inside eyelid with a pencil eyeliner, usually in a black shade.
 This can help make top lashes look fuller.

 Transfer: When a mascara or eyeliner smudges onto the eyelid, crease, or browbone before it has dried.

-Sheer: Minimal coverage products that have a hint of color, so that you can still see through to the skin or lips.
+Sheer: Minimal coverage products that have a hint of color, so that you can still see through to the skin.

 Waterline: The inside lower eyelid.
 Lining here with a dark color makes the look more dramatic and makes the eyes look smaller.
 An off-white liner here will open up the eyes.

-Winged Liner: Eyeliner that extends past the end of the eye, usually on the upper lashline.
+Winged Liner: Eyeliner that extends past the end of the eye on the upper lashline.

 Hope I’ve decoded some of the mystery for you.
 Please let me know if I’ve missed anything!